Top 10 computer mistakes beginners make

 Turning off the computer improperly

 With more users learning on Smartphones and Tablets before learning the computer, not all new users are familiar with the proper method to shut down (turn off) a computer.
-When you are done with a computer and want to turn it off make sure to save any work, close open programs, and shut down the computer properly.
+When you are done with a computer and want to turn it off, make sure to save any work, close open programs, and shut down the computer properly.

 Opening e-mail attachments

-Falling for phishing, spam, or chain mail
+Falling for phishing, spam, chain mail, or bad ads

 You should also never forward your friends and family chain mail.
 If you find an e-mail hard to believe, make sure it is true before you forward the myth or rumor to anyone else.